mape-maker/mape-maker/README.rst

 from actuals to forecasts.
 It has been implemented so that a generalization to any type of dataframe providing actuals and forecasts, is possible.

-Documentation is available at `readthedocs <https://mape-maker.readthedocs.io/en/latest/>`_ and there is a paper on `arXiv. <http://arxiv.org/abs/1909.01919>` (a more recent version has been accepted for publication by `Energy Systems`).
+Documentation is available at `readthedocs <https://mape-maker.readthedocs.io/en/latest/>`_ and there is a paper on the `Engergy Systems <http://link.springer.com/article/10.1007/s12667-020-00408-6>`.

 The main inputs of the package are :